 Your last option for mail forwarding service is the Premium Forwarding Service Residential Service.
 This service provides a weekly drop-off of all of your mail through Priority Mail.
 However, it costs an extra fee.

-The above options aren’t the only thing you need to consider when deciding to use mail forwarding service via USPS.
+The above options aren’t the only thing you need to consider when using a mail forwarding service via USPS.
 Along with these three forwarding options, you need to know more about these options:

-- Individual Forwarding: From its name, you can go with this one if you only want to forward the mail/packages from one person at an address instead of everyone.
+- Individual Forwarding: You can go with this one from its name if you only want to forward the mail/packages from one person at an address instead of everyone.

-- Family Forwarding: This option allows you to forward all your correspondents for family (everyone with the same last name) forwarded to a new address.
+- Family Forwarding: This option allows you to forward all your correspondents for family (everyone with the same last name) sent to a new address.

 - Business Forwarding: Also, businesses can take advantage of mail forwarding services from USPS.
 Every piece of mail you used to get to your old address will be forwarded to your new one.

 Visiting your local USPS office can be helpful to get more info or details about these options.